GaurangBhatt/sample-lambda/README.md

 # sample-lambda
-Sample Lambda project used for testing the pipeline
+Sample Lambda project used for testing the pipelineadf

 Uses BeamLineJS for building, testing and deploying sample lambda function.adfadsfadsdafadsf afdsfdf